-2022 Target Bonus Opportunities.
+2023 Target Bonus Opportunities.
 On average, target bonus opportunities for our NEOs were targeted at the median of a 50/50 blend of publicly filed peer company proxy data and published market survey data.
-The following table sets forth the targeted annual incentive levels for each NEO in 2022, shown as a percentage of his annual base salary at year-end, along with the maximum potential incentive opportunity:
+The following table sets forth the targeted annual incentive levels for each NEO in 2023, shown as a percentage of annual base salary at year-end, along with the maximum potential incentive opportunity:

 NEO Target Award as a % of Salary Target Award (\$) Maximum Award as a % of Salary

-Scott L. Thompson 135% \$1,485,000 270%
+Scott L. Thompson 135% \$1,529,550 270%

-Bhaskar Rao 75% \$348,000 150%
+Bhaskar Rao 75% \$358,500 150%

-H. Clifford Buster, III 85% \$437,750 170%
+H. Clifford Buster, III 85% \$451,350 170%

-Steven H. Rusing 75% \$309,000 150%
+Steven H. Rusing 75% \$318,750 150%

-Scott J. Vollet 75% \$348,000 150%
+Scott J. Vollet 75% \$358,500 150%

-2022 Performance Goals, Metrics and Results.
+2023 Performance Goals, Metrics and Results.
 The performance goals set for AIP awards are intended to be at a reasonable level of difficulty that requires the Company and NEOs to perform at a high level in order to meet them.
 Payouts in any year above 100% (target level) indicate significant accomplishment with performance above expectation.

-Company-wide adjusted EBITDA(1) was selected as the primary performance metric for 2022 because it places a significant emphasis on growth, while continuing to provide strong accountability for returns.
-The Compensation Committee believes that using Company-wide adjusted EBITDA(1) promotes the critical collaboration needed for the entire Company to stay focused on the same end results, as well as aligns executive and stockholder interests.
-This target is also consistent with the 2022 AIP for non-NEOs and was designed to foster teamwork at all levels.
+Adjusted EBITDA(1) was selected as the primary performance metric for 2023 because it places a significant emphasis on profits.
+The Compensation Committee believes that using adjusted EBITDA(1) promotes the critical collaboration needed for the entire Company to stay focused on the same end results, as well as aligns executive and stockholder interests.
+This target is also consistent with the 2023 AIP for non-NEOs and was designed to foster teamwork at all levels.

-The Compensation Committee believes that the adjusted EBITDA(1) targets for 2022 were quite challenging, particularly because the Committee chose to not lower the targets in response to the significant unforeseen decline in unit volumes caused by geopolitical events and historical acceleration of inflation, which evolved after the original targets were set by the Committee.
-The payouts were interpolated percentages on adjusted EBITDA(1); no payout if below \$800 million; payout between 50% to 100% for \$900 to \$1,000 million, payout between 100% to 200% for \$1,000 to \$1,200 million, and a maximum payout of 200% for exceeding \$1,200 million.
+The Compensation Committee believes that the adjusted EBITDA(1) targets for 2023 drove strong business performance in light of the challenged category demand and global macroeconomic factors.
+While the market was robust in 2021 and 2022, we anticipated that in 2023 the Company would experience strong category headwinds across market specific and macroeconomic factors.
+Recognizing the challenging environment, the Compensation Committee lowered the performance targets for 2023 from the performance targets for 2022.
+The payouts were interpolated percentages on adjusted EBITDA(1); no payout if below \$500 million; payout between 50% to 100% for \$600 to \$800 million, payout between 100% to 200% for \$800 to \$1,000 million, and a maximum payout of 200% for exceeding \$1,000 million.